ReactMrk/kata-graphql/README.md

-# **Client management testing**
+# **Client management graphql**

-Many developers will be working on this app simultaneously and a number of new functionalities will be added.
-We should create unit tests to make sure that no functionality is accidentally broken.
+A graphQL back end has been added to the project in order to store the clients.
+GraphQL back end Github URL is https://github.com/ReactMrk/graphql-backend

 Use proper node version: **nvm use**